-The first thing to do is stop.
+The first thing to do when involved in an Ottawa car accident is stop.
 If you don’t stop you are at risk of being charged with a criminal offence.

 The next thing to do is call 911.
 You should call 911 if anyone might be injured, if any of the drivers appears to be under the influence of drugs or alcohol or if there is any significant damage to the cars.

 Third, if it is safe to do so you can move your car to the side of the road, out of traffic.

 Fourth, make sure to write down the names, addresses, and telephone and driver’s license numbers of all of the other drivers, the license plate numbers of the other cars, as well as the names and addresses of the registered owners of the cars, and the insurance information for each of the other cars.